eugenemedvediev/articles/tmux/tmux_use_case.md

 Press `Ctrl+b c` to create new window.
 'docker' window can have as many `panes` as you want, but we can have a simple vertical split where you can run some docker image without `-d` option to have logs from running docker container and leave another pane to be ready for any other docker commands, like `docker ps -a` so on.
-To make a vertical split you can type Ctrl+b %, for horizontal split Ctrl+b " accordingly.( Most not intuitive key banding from 50 existing )
+To make a vertical split you can type Ctrl+b %, for horizontal split Ctrl+b " accordingly.( Most not intuitive key binding from 50 existing )
 `backends` window will have 6 panes, 3 horizontal and 2 vertical.
 On each of the pane, we can execute the command which will run a specific backend microservice.
 In this way, you can have separate logs per microservice.
 And the last window called `frontends` will have 3 split panes, with 3 running frontend processes.